American Companies Paid $6.2 Billion In Tariffs During October Due To Trump’s Trade War

 — MSNBC (@MSNBC) December 9, 2018

 Trump has been aggressively in favor of the tariffs, despite rising concerns and ever-expanding costs.
-In fact, he’s pushed for even stricter tariffs — something not all US companies are thrilled about.
+In fact, he’s pushed for even stricter tariffs — something not all U.S. companies are thrilled about.
 When asked how businesses could avoid these tariffs, Trump suggested relocation.

-“What I’d advise is for them to build factories in the United States and to make the product here,” he said to The Wall Street Journal.
+“What I’d advise is for them to build factories in the United States and to make the product here,” he said to the Wall Street Journal.
 “And they have a lot of other alternatives.”

-While the President’s enthusiasm for the tariffs is only growing, experts have some grave misgivings.
+While the president’s enthusiasm for the tariffs is only growing, experts have some grave misgivings.
 Although he’s repeatedly insisted that China will foot most of the bill, American companies are quickly learning this is not true.
-An increasing number of US-based companies have been forced to have layoffs to cut costs or slow the rate of hiring for their businesses.
+An increasing number of U.S.-based companies have been forced to announce layoffs to cut costs or slow the rate of hiring for their businesses.

 Experts warn that at this rate, consumers could see a definite rise in the cost of many of the goods impacted by these tariffs.